fichince/alchoi.com-astro/src/content/capsules/how-to-be-perfect.md

 ---
-title: "How to Be Perfect: The Correct Answer to Every Moral Question"
+title: "_How to Be Perfect: The Correct Answer to Every Moral Question_"
 author: Michael Schur
 start: 2023-04-28
 end: 2023-04-29